-Whether it’s dodging a speeding linebacker, finding substitutions for brownie mix or fighting through a hurricane, Tampa shopper Cal D. is used to thinking on his feet.
+Whether it’s dodging a speeding linebacker, finding substitutions for brownie mix or fighting through a hurricane, Space Coast shopper Cal D. is used to thinking on his feet.
 After starting out as a professional NFL player and following a career path with many twists and turns, Cal has found a new calling as a Shipt shopper.
 Cal shares how his experiences on the field and in the hospitality industry shape the way he finds everyday joy in shopping for Shipt.
 Read Cal’s #MyShiptStory to learn more about his journey, his love for the Space Coast community and how he came to the rescue during Hurricane Irma.

 Beyond the Endzone